NEW: Coroner withholds autopsy findings, won't even confirm identities of dead

 Antonio Holmes told the Santa Clarita Valley Signal newspaper that he was at the charity event when Walker and Rodas left for a ride in the Porsche.

 “We all heard from our location,” Holmes told the Signal.
 “It’s a little difficult to know what it was.
 Someone called it in and said it was a vehicle fire.
 We all ran around and jumped in cars and grabbed fire extinguishers and immediately went to the vehicle.
 It was engulfed in flames.
 There was nothing.
 They were trapped.
 Employees, friends of the shop.
 We tried.
 We tried.
 We went through fire extinguishers.”

-Jim Torp, a car enthusiast who was at the charity event that Walker attended before the wreck, said Walker was smiling as he got into the Porsche minutes earlier.
+Jim Torp, a car enthusiast who was at the charity event, said Walker was smiling as he got into the Porsche minutes earlier.